 |Toll Free: 888-432-6189

 (c) The Application asks you to list specific locations where you are seeking protection.
 If you desire not to divulge that information to the Adverse Party, you may indicate that such information is CONFIDENTIAL and should not appear in the Protection Order.
 However, this may limit the ability of law enforcement to enforce your order effectively.
-For example, if the court orders the Adverse Party to stay away from your home or your place of employment, but the address of your home or place of employment is not specifically listed in the protection order, law enforcement may have difficulty in arresting the Adverse Party if he or she shows up at that location, as the Adverse Party may not know that he or she is to stay away from a specific location.
+For example, if the court orders the Adverse Party to stay away from your home or your place of employment, but the address of your home or place of employment is not specifically listed in the protection order, law enforcement may have difficulty in arresting the Adverse Party if he or she shows up at that location, as the Adverse Party may not know that he or she is to stay away from that specific location.

 (7) How long will a protection order remain in effect?

-A Temporary Protection Order will remain in effect for 30 days, sometimes longer if ordered by a court.
+A Temporary Protection Order may remain in effect for 30 days, sometimes longer if ordered by a court.
 The expiration date will be set forth on the first page of the Order.
 Sometimes the Order is automatically extended, for example, when you ask that the Court hold a hearing on extending the order.
 Applicants should ask the court issuing the Order when the Order will be in effect.

 If an Application for an Extended Protection Order is filed while a Temporary Protection Order is in effect, the Temporary Protection Order will remain in effect until the hearing on the Application for an Extended Protection Order is held.